Jannis Heuer

-Jannis Heuer (born 29 July 1999) is a German professional footballer who plays as a defender for club Preußen Münster on loan from 1.
-FC Kaiserslautern.
+Jannis Heuer (born 29 July 1999) is a German professional footballer who plays as a defender for club Greuther Fürth.

 Career

 Heuer was born in Burgwedel.
 After playing youth football for Hannover 96, he switched to VfL Wolfsburg in 2014.
 He made his senior debut for VfL Wolfsburg II on 9 December 2018 in a 6–1 win over Eintracht Norderstedt.
 In total, he scored four goals in 24 appearances for Wolfsburg II.
 He joined SC Paderborn on a two-year contract in July 2021.
 He made his debut for SC Paderborn on 24 July 2021 when he was named in the starting eleven for a 0–0 2.
 Bundesliga draw with 1.
 FC Heidenheim.
 In March 2023, he extended his contract with the club.

 On 10 June 2024, Heuer joined fellow 2.
 Bundesliga club 1.
 FC Kaiserslautern.

 On 7 August 2025, Heuer was loaned by Preußen Münster.

+On 25 June 2026, Heuer moved to Greuther Fürth on a three-year deal.